Self Managed Super Fund (SMSF) Investment in NDIS is a hot topic.

 No personal gain

-The last criteria to consider is that you can’t see any personal gain from your investment property.
+The last criterion to consider is that you can’t see any personal gain from your investment property.
 This includes:

 -You can’t live in the investment property, or install tenants who are known to you;